 Biometric screening to identify ‘at risk’ horses and dogs

-The StrideMASTER system captures data from a highly-sensitive device placed on the animal, just prior to the race.
+The StrideMASTER system uses a highly-sensitive device placed on the animal to capture data throughout the race or workout.

 Data is generated from sensors and combined with GPS and timing data to create a unique and extremely accurate picture of an individual animal’s movement and performance.
 Devices are lightweight, do not impede performance and have gained relevant safety approvals from operating jurisdictions.

 The data is used to generate a biometric profile for each animal.
 The biometric profile reflects the stride characteristics of the individual captured during the running of a race, trial or in training.